 Creating custom summary screens

 You can create multiple custom summary screens, making it easy to group certain targets together.
-To create a new summary screen simply right click on a target (or you can select multiple targets by holding down the "CTRL" key and clicking on them, and then right click) and under "Show on Summary Screen" select "(New Summary)" and a new tab will open up with your target(s).
+To create a new summary screen simply right click on a target (or you can select multiple targets by holding down either the "CTRL" key (on Windows) or the Command key (on Mac), and clicking on them, and then right click) and under "Show on Summary Screen" select "(New Summary)" and a new tab will open up with your target(s).

 You can remove targets from a summary screen by right clicking and selecting "remove from summary."